Animal rescue group questions dog’s care at Wichita Animal Shelter

-A viral facebook post has put the Wichita Animal Shelter on blast.
+WICHITA, Kan.
+(KSNW) – A viral Facebook post has put the Wichita Animal Shelter on blast.
 An animal rescue group claims the shelter did not properly take care of a dog, but the head of the shelter says that is not the case.

 Dulski says she has concerns about his care at the shelter, but the commander says, animals are well taken care of.